-Grant funding for major works is being sought through a number of grant applications where appropriate.
-A significant degree of work by the Assets section is then reflected through increased Income in other sections such as the Transport area with road and bridge grant funded projects.
+Grant funding for major works has been obtained through a number of external grants.
+A significant degree of work by the assets section is then reflected through increased income and expenditure in other sections such as the Transport section.

 Management of major projects are funded through grant programs where possible to reduce the burden to Council own funds for capital renewals.